 I think it is due to hormones fluctuating.
 For instance, my son was sleeping through the night for a few months, and that's when my period returned & then he started waking 2-3 times a night to feed & that's when I missed my period.

 If you change even a little in the number of feedings, I am sure it has an effect!"

 "Thank you for sharing that with me.
 I was freaking out that I might have gotten pregnant.
 But nope, still irregular periods.

 I agree with you about the slightest amount of feeding changes.
 My daughter is starting to sleep a little longer at night between waking up for feedings.
-She's 1 year and 1 month now.
-Still trying to get her to eat solids but it's not happening as far as counting it is as a meal.
-Just eating small things I eat all day.
+She's one year and one month now.
+Still trying to get her to eat solids, but it's not happening as far as counting it as a meal.
 The only consistent thing I try to give her is oatmeal in the morning.
-But because of all that and her relying on breast milk mainly it's probably making my hormones go up and down."
+But because of all that and her relying on breast milk mainly, it's probably making my hormones go up and down."

 Pregnancy Without the Return of Your Period?

 "Can you get pregnant if you're not menstruating during breastfeeding, or is it impossible?"

 "Hi, Karen.
 No, it is not impossible - your fertility can return before you get your first period.
 Every woman is different where this is concerned.